 Rhode Tour + Sakonnet Digital History

-The John Nicholas Brown Center for Public Humanities and Cultural Heritage and the Rhode IslandCouncil for the Humanities, an independent affiliate of the National Endowment for the Humanities; and the Rhode Island Historical Society are collaborating on a new statewide digital history project, called “Rhode Tour.”
+The John Nicholas Brown Center for Public Humanities and Cultural Heritage; the Rhode Island Council for the Humanities, an independent affiliate of the National Endowment for the Humanities; and the Rhode Island Historical Society are collaborating on a new statewide digital history project, called “Rhode Tour.”
 This project builds upon the success of Sakonnet Historical, a mobile Smartphone application that includes stories, pictures, videos, and oral histories about special places in Tiverton and Little Compton, Rhode Island.

-For the initial phase of Rhode Tour, content will be provided by the Urban Pond Procession, Slater Mill, Ray Rickman, the Rhode Island Marine Archaeology Project, and Sandra Enos of Bryant University.
+For the initial phase of Rhode Tour, content was provided by the Urban Pond Procession, Slater Mill, Ray Rickman, and Sandra Enos of Bryant University.
 The stories in Rhode Tour extend beyond history to include archaeology, the environment, race and ethnicity, manufacturing, and social issues.

 Visit the project website at Sakonnet Historical to read the latest entries on sites of historical and cultural importance in Little Compton and Tiverton, Rhode Island.
 These entries contain information about local points of interest, augmented with historic images and media from archival collections and historical publications.
 All of the entries are tagged on the project’s GPS-enabled map, making it easy to locate these sites on the contemporary landscape.

 Rhode Tour and Sakonnet Historical can be downloaded as a free app, accessible through iTunes App Stores and Google Play, making it possible to create your own self-guided tour to explore these sites in person by car, bicycle, or even on foot.